anaximeno/anaximeno/README.md

 # Sup :v:

-I am a student of the Computer and Informatics Engineering course at UniCV, looking for interesting stuff related to software engineering and/or Artificial Intelligence.
+I am a student of the Computer and Informatics Engineering course at UniCV looking for interesting stuff related to software engineering and/or Artificial Intelligence.

 ### :star2: Objectives